espressomd/espresso/doc/sphinx/inter.rst

 permittivity set by the parameter .

 The permittivity on each lattice site is set relatively.
-By defining the (global) bjerrum length of the system, the reference permittivity \ :math:`\varepsilon` is fixed via the formula
+By defining the (global) Bjerrum length of the system, the reference permittivity \ :math:`\varepsilon` is fixed via the formula

 .. math::